 Below is a breakdown of the sales mix & margin analysis of a menu.
 It gives a good guide on how to evaluate restaurant menus based on margin and sales mix.
 You may also be able to see other important things to note, if so, please leave a comment for discussion.

 Follow the blue numbers in the chart with the numbered paragraphs below

-Important Note: The following analysis is based upon a menu design which has 2 columns per category (appetizers, entrees, etc).
-With a 2 column menu layout it is believed that there are 4 “high real estate” spots for each category…top left, top right, bottom left, and bottom right.
+Important Note: The following analysis is based upon a menu design that has 2 columns per category (appetizers, entrees, etc).
+With a 2-column menu layout it is believed that there are 4 “high real estate” spots for each category…top left, top right, bottom left, and bottom right.
 Parts of this article’s analysis is based upon this belief.

 Menus with a 1 column layout have 2 “high real estate” spots for each category…top and bottom.

 In the image above notice the column header names: Menu Item, Units (sold), Popularity Rank, Menu Price…Margin Rank, etc. They will be referred to frequently.

 1. The bright green highlighted items are the top 4 items as ranked by margin in each category (appetizers, entrees, etc).
 For instance, PRAWN MARY is ranked # 1 for Margin Rank because its Margin $ is $9.96, the highest for the Appetizers category.
 (See Menu Item Placement for why I’ve highlighted 4 items)